Burnham Plan of Chicago

 The project was begun in 1906 by the Merchants Club, which merged with the Commercial Club of Chicago, a group of prominent businessmen who recognized the necessity of improvements to the fast-growing city.
 They retained Daniel H. Burnham, an architect who had managed the construction of the 1893 World's Columbian Exposition in Chicago.
 After the fair, he had presented ideas for improving Chicago's lakefront, and had worked on city plans for Washington, D.C., Cleveland, and San Francisco, and Manila and Baguio in the Philippines.
-Burnham retained Edward Bennett as co-author, and a small staff to help prepare the plan.
+Burnham retained Edward Bennett as coauthor, and a small staff to help prepare the plan.
 Charles Moore edited the finished manuscript, and renderer Jules Guérin created several bird's-eye views for the full-color document, which was printed in lavish book form and presented to the city in July 1909.

 Aspects of the plan

 The Burnham Plan focused on six major elements: